Arockne/ye-ole-chatterbox/README.md

     - The live chat would only work in the build or production of this application
   - Somehow need to have some kind of conditional to output a specific websocket url depending on the environment

-- Redis has discontinued their add-on with Heroku
-  - need to remove redis from production cable.yml and replace with something else
-  - need to find a different add-on that allows live chat

 ## Future Feature Implementations:
 - Action Cable
   - Live memberhship join/leave